tomohulk/WinSCP/_posts/0001-01-01-Invoke-WinSCPCommand.md

 ---
 layout: post
-title: "Test-WinSCPPath"
+title: "Invoke-WinSCPCommand"
-synopsis: "Test if a remote object exists."
+synopsis: "Invokes a command on an Active WinSCP Session."
 ---

 #### **Synopsis**